It's Only the End of the World: Critical response

-The film premiered to polarized reactions from festival audiences and critics, with Vanity Fair calling it "the most disappointing film at Cannes".
+Vanity Fair calling it "the most disappointing film at Cannes".
 The Hollywood Reporter called it "a cold and deeply unsatisfying" film and Variety dubbed it "a frequently excruciating dramatic experience".
 Despite this, the film received positive reviews from critics, including The Guardian calling it a "brilliant, stylised and hallucinatory evocation of family dysfunction".
 Peter Howell of the Toronto Star wrote the film "deserves more applause than boos" and commended Dolan on his calm response to negative reviews.
 Cassel also argued the melodrama that some critics derided was appropriate to convey the family's collapse.

 In Canada, Marc-André Lussier of La Presse gave the film three and a half stars, commending Gaspard Ulliel for giving one of his best performances and cinematographer André Turpin for superb visuals.
 T'cha Dunlevy of the Montreal Gazette awarded it four stars, praising Turpin and "Dolan's daring cinematic approach to the subject matter", noting the number of close-ups.
 On 7 December 2016, the film was named to the Toronto International Film Festival's annual Canada's Top 10 list.
 In France, Isabelle Regnier wrote in Le Monde that the film far exceeded low expectations, and was one of Dolan's strongest works.
 Thierry Chèze of L'Express found the ambition admirable, and the film's contrasts to mirror Dolan's.
 Télérama's Louis Guichard wrote Dolan kept his style with his first all-French cast and a darker story.